moostrik/ofxVimba/README.md

 # README #

 OfxVimba is an Openframeworks Addon for Allied Vision GigE Cameras.

-It is build and tested using Ubuntu 20.04 LTS, OpenFrameworks 0.11 and Vimba 4.2
+It is build and tested for Ubuntu 20.04 LTS using Qt Creator 8, OpenFrameworks 0.11.2 and Vimba 6.0

+It is build and tested for Windows 10 using Visual Studio 2022, OpenFrameworks 0.11.2 and Vimba 6.0

+Vimba does not support MacOS

 # INSTALL LINUX #